Being Charged & Bailed by the Police

 Charged and Bailed to Court

 The general rule is that if charged you would be entitled to bail.
-If we represent you at the police station we will negotiate with the police / custody officer to grant you bail to the Court date.
+We would negotiate with the police / custody officer to grant you bail to the Court date.

 The Police could refuse Bail for the following reasons:

-- fear that if released you would not attend at court
+- fear that if released you would not attend court

 - fear that you would commit further offences